wronnyhuang/websitez/content/author/admin/_index.md

 organizations = [ { name = "University of Maryland | EY LLP", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include "
+bio = "My interests include adversarial robustness, generalization, and learning from noisy labels in deep learning"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "wronnyhuang@gmail.com"